 Subverted in City of God.
 One of the guards shot dead in a montage sequence has an adolescent son who witnesses his death at the hands of the heroic gang leader.
 The son joins the gang to take revenge and kills Ned at the end.

 In Part III, Nigel is able to defeat a mook by reminding him of how many anonymous henchmen he's indiscriminately killed over the years.
 The fact that he's not even wearing a name tag isn't improving his chances.
-The guy just decides to lie down and play dead.
+Nigel just decides the guy is too pathetic to kill and orders him to lie down and play dead.

 Road House: When Patrick Swayze's character breaks into the Big Bad's mansion, he beats the tar out of him, but then can't bring himself to kill him... despite having killed nearly all the villain's henchmen on the way in.